 Each year the Department has an Open Day to which potential applicants are cordially invited.
 Further details are available on the page about Land Economy on the University website or alternatively, please see the Department's website.

-Pembroke and Land Economy
+Land Economy at Pembroke

 Pembroke has long established links with the Department of Land Economy: the Department was founded by Professor Donald Denman, who was a Fellow of the College.
-Pembroke has currently two Fellows in Land Economy, Dr Maria Abreu and Professor Colin Lizieri.
-The Department, located in Silver Street, is only two minutes walk from the College.
+Pembroke currently has two Fellows in Land Economy, Dr Maria Abreu and Professor Colin Lizieri.
+The Department, located in Silver Street, is only two minutes’ walk, from the College.

-A few of the undergraduates reading Land Economy at Pembroke take a year off after completing school before coming up to university, and the College is very happy to receive applications for immediate or deferred entry.
+A few of the undergraduates reading Land Economy at Pembroke take a year off after completing school before coming to university, and the College is very happy to receive applications for immediate or deferred entry.

 Further enquiries should be addressed to the Admissions Office.